-- 4.34 Provision of green space goes beyond the provision of open space; it provides an opportunity to provide sites to encourage biodiversity, recreational spaces and climate change adaptation, however, they do not need a recreational function to qualify as Local Green Spaces. - 4.35 Feedback from consultation events as identified in Neighbourhood Plan Survey and Pop-in session (Feb 2015) results shown below and in consultation on the pre-submission draft NDP, demonstrates that these Green Spaces are valued highly by the community, with between 89% 100% of respondents supporting the Green Space allocation.
+- 4.33 Neighbourhood development plans can designate green space where: - the green space is in reasonably close proximity to the community it serves; - the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquility or richness of its wildlife; and, - the green area concerned is local in character. - 4.34 Consultation revealed there are spaces that fulfil those criteria; these are shown on the proposals map.
+The consultation also demonstrated that the Green Spaces within the village are limited and are greatly valued by the residents who live in East Meon, so they wish to preserve them - 4.35 Provision of green space goes beyond the provision of open space; it provides an opportunity to provide sites to encourage biodiversity, recreational spaces and climate change adaptation, however, they do not need a recreational function to qualify as Local Green Spaces. - 4.36 Feedback from consultation events as identified in Neighbourhood Plan Survey and Pop-in session (Feb 2015) results shown below and in consultation on the pre-submission draft NDP, demonstrates that these Green Spaces are valued highly by the community, with between 89% 100% of respondents supporting the Green Space allocation.